Tinkoff/eclair/README.md

 # Eclair
-> Java Spring library for AOP logging
+Eclair - Java Spring library for AOP logging.

 Provides annotations for declarative logging of annotated method execution.
 Includes abstractions for annotations processing, simple implementation and Spring Boot starter with auto-configuration.